Cello technique: Double stops

 Double stops involve the playing of two notes at the same time.
 Two strings are fingered simultaneously, and the bow is drawn so as to sound them both at once.
 Triple and quadruple stops may also be played (in a "broken" fashion), but are difficult to sustain because of the change in slope of the bridge.
 To extend the technique in this area, Frances-Marie Uitti has invented a two-bow system: one bow plays above the strings and one below, allowing for sustained triple and quadruple stops.
 However, this technique is very rarely seen or used.

+Cello Percussion

+Using any part of the cello body (strings included), percussive sounds can be made by striking the instrument with hands or objects.
+This is a technique that can be played in various different ways and will most likely be defined by the composer of a piece that requires it.

 Style differences

 The cello is famous as its melodic, deep and rich timbre.
 It is one of the most important instruments in symphony orchestra, chamber music, and even solo aspect.
 Different players in different countries have their own playing style.
 Usually the way cellists interpret the sound, and even how cellists use their fingerings, are influenced by their own music culture in their own countries.